 water List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control? attention.
-Urge ether this needs urg nt attention is neea happens a lot and/ t illness. ed for What improvements could be made?
-Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk S3 Introduction of contaminants into the distribution system Operation and maintenance activities Contractor has documented practices and procedures for working on water supplies.
+Urge ether this needs urg nt attention is need happens a lot and/o t illness. ed for What improvements could be made?
+Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk 53 Introduction of contaminants into the distribution system Operation and maintenance activities Contractor has documented practices and procedures for working on water supplies.
 Contractor is experienced in working with water supplies.
 Chlorine residual is maintained in the distribution zone.
 Yes S4 Introduction of contaminants into the distribution system Pipe materials, age and condition, plumbosolvency Lifecycle management plan for pipe maintenance and renewals.
 Consumers are notified of plumbosolvency twice per year as required by DWSNZ.
-Partial Likely Minor Medium Review and maintain Activity Management Plans and associated asset renewal programmes to minimise failures.
+Partial Likely Medium Very High Review and maintain Activity Management Plans and associated asset renewal programmes to minimise failures.
 S5 Introduction of contaminants into the distribution system Damage to distribution system by natural hazards Pressure maintained will help prevent ingress of foreign material.
 PE pipe is more resilient against seismic activity.
 Damaged sections of reticulation can be isolated.
-Partial Rare Minor Low Develop site-specific Emergency Response Plan.
+Partial Rare Medium Medium Develop site-specific Emergency Response Plan.

 wate List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control? attention.
-Urge ether this needs urg nt attention is need happens a lot and/o t illness. ed for What improvements could be made?
-Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk 56 Insufficient water available Pump or power failure A second booster pump is on site, but is currently disconnected.
-Alarm for pump fault.
-Two reservoirs provide 6 hours of storage under average conditions Backup generator for the event of power failure.
+Urge ether this needs urg nt attention is neea happens a lot and/ t illness. led for What improvements could be made?
+Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk 56 Insufficient water available Pump or power failure There are two pressure booster pumps, providing redundancy.
+Alarms for pump faults are monitored on the telemetry system.
+The reservoirs provide half a day of storage under average conditions.
+Backup generator for the event of power failure.
 Power failure and generator run alarms.
-Partial Likely Minor Medium Permanently install the spare booster pump and run as duty- standby.
-Develop a schedule for and carry out end to end testing of critical alarms and signals.
-S7 Insufficient water available Lack of storage There are two reservoirs, each of which can be isolated.
+Yes S7 Insufficient water available Lack of storage There are two reservoirs, each of which can be isolated.
 Reservoir level is monitored (SCADA alarm).
 Reservoirs are inspected regularly.
-The reservoirs provide 6 hours of storage under average conditions.
+The reservoirs provide half a day of storage under average conditions.
 Yes